charlie-galb/CV/README.md

 ## Charlie Galbraith

-A Junior Developer, recently graduated from Makers Academy, with a background in writing, publishing, and English-language teaching.
-I bring creativity and attention to detail to every project and I have a mania for self-improvement.
+I'm a Junior Developer, recently graduated from Makers Academy, with a background in writing, publishing, and English-language teaching.
+I was drawn to programming by simple curiosity; I wanted to learn more about how the world works, for so much of my life was lived online.
+As soon as I started, I was hooked.
+The cycle of frustration and triumph in programming is more addictive than any puzzle game, and the sense of satisfaction that comes from carrying through a project from conception to deployment is unparalleled.

 ## Projects